edelgrace/edelgrace.me/content/blog/2016-03-12-blogilates-beginners-workout-calendar-2-0-day-24.md

 ### Day 24: Lower Body

-I'm still behind&#8230; Oh well, I mostly caught up today.
+I'm still behind...
+Oh well, I mostly caught up today.
 I still have one video to do for day 25 but it's day 25 now and I have three hours left to do it!
 Today was pretty hard but that could be due to the fact I did two days in one.

 ### Video 1: Fat Loss Cardio Workout